emso-eric/metadata-harmonizer/README.md

 cd metadata-harmonizer
 ```

-3. Change to develop branch
+3. ⚠️ Change to develop branch!
+This step will be removed in the definitive version
 ```bash
 git checkout develop
 ```

-4Install the requirements:
+4. Install the requirements:
 ```bash
 pip3 install -r requirements.txt
 ```